Get Started

 That's Slabfy

-- The grade ladder exists because I wanted math, not gut feeling.
+• The grade ladder — because "should I grade this?" deserves math, not gut feeling.

-- The card show POS exists because I was tracking sales in a notes app.
+• The card show POS — because tracking sales in a notes app at midnight is insane.

-- Consignment management exists because spreadsheets are painful.
+• Consignment management — because spreadsheets don't scale and they're painful.

-- Flip Finder exists because I wanted eBay deals to come to me.
+• Flip Finder — because the deals should come to you.

 And the experience — the way it feels to use it — that exists because I'm a designer who grew up on stories and games.
 I believe an app can be powerful AND feel alive.
 Data-rich AND fun.
 Serious AND interactive.

 That's what I'm building.
 Not just features.
-An experience.
+An experience the hobby deserves.

 The Honest Part

 Is Slabfy the best sports card app?
-I don't know.
-"Best" depends on who you are.
+Honestly, I don't know.
+"Best" depends on who you are and what you need.

-The other apps have been around longer.
-They have bigger communities.
-They've earned their reputation.
+The other apps — CollX, Ludex, Card Ladder — they've been around longer.
+They've earned their communities.
+They work.
 I respect that.

 But here's what I know: with AI, anyone can build an app now.
 The code is the easy part.
 You could spin up a card portfolio tracker in a weekend.